MetaMask/metamask-docs/docs/guide/snaps.md

   }
 };
 ```

-Currently, snaps cannot modify the MetaMask UI directly.
-If a snap needs a UI, that UI must exist entirely on the website(s) that communicate with the snap(s).

 Discover the [features](#features) you can utilize when building your snap, see what's [coming soon](#coming-soon), and read detailed documentation about our [JSON-RPC API](./snaps-rpc-api.html).